jcmf/glulx-strings/README.md

 by any stray text earlier in whatever file the user happened to hand us.

-      fail = (msg) -> throw new Error msg header_size = 36
+      header_size = 36
-      if bytes.length < header_size then fail 'file is too short to be glulx' for i in [0...bytes.length-header_size]
+      if bytes.length < header_size then return
+      for i in [0...bytes.length-header_size]
         if (bytes[i] == 71 and bytes[i+1] == 108 and bytes[i+2] == 117 and
             bytes[i+3] == 108 and bytes[i+4] == 0)
           glulx_start = i
           break
-      if not glulx_start? then fail 'not a glulx file'
+      if not glulx_start? then return

+Just to be clear, our error-handling strategy when faced with a file we don't understand is to not invoke the callback at all -- just quietly fail to extract any strings.

 Okay, so at this point `bytes[glulx_start]` should be the first byte of the Glulx header and VM address space.
 Pointer addresses